 View latest details about car park opening times

 Occasionally parts of Yarra Park are closed to save the grass after heavy rain.
 Street parking is very limited.

-Disabled parkingSpecific disabled parking is available in Yarra Park, subject to capacity.
+Accessible parkingSpecific accessible parking is available in Yarra Park, subject to capacity.
 Vehicles must display a valid accessible parking permit.